-Our coverage of controversial new 90 Day Fiance: Before the 90 Days star Geoffrey Paschel continues as we take a peek at his third marriage/third divorce and the contentious custody battle for the couple’s son.
+Our coverage of controversial new 90 Day Fiance: Before the 90 Days star Geoffrey Paschel continues as we take a peek at his second marriage/second divorce and the contentious custody battle for the couple’s son.

 The couple separated less than two years later on August 27, 2013.
 Lisa filed for divorce on September 30 of that year, and the divorce was finalized June 18, 2014.
 There are no details as to the specific issues that caused the couple’s split, but Lisa did claim that Geoffrey was guilty of “inappropriate marital conduct” in the divorce filing.
-(Lisa later provided affidavits in support of Geoffrey’s current estranged wife Brittany’s custody battle in which she alleges that Geoffrey “physically and psychologically abused” his children when they were together.)
+(Lisa later provided affidavits in support of Geoffrey’s current estranged wife Brittany’s custody battle in which she alleges that Geoffrey “physically and psychologically abused” his children when they were together, according to the documents.)

 Soon after the divorce, Lisa relocated to Florida and she shared split custody of their son with Geoffrey, who was still living in Tennessee.

 According to a lack of court documents to the contrary, the couple seemed to co-parent without much issue for the next two years.
 In February of 2016, Lisa married a man in the US Army stationed in Seattle, Washington, and she filed papers announcing that she planned to move there.
 Geoffrey filed a petition protesting the relocation, stating that it violated the terms of the initial agreement, and he asked the court for primary custody.
 That ignited an acrimonious custody battle that has gone on for years, and has yet to be resolved.